-\textbf{Dose-Response Curve Estimation} Dose-response curve estimation is broadly studied through statistical methods \cite{vegetabile2021nonparametric, kennedy2017non, zhu2015boosting}, and most of them are based on the generalized propensity score (GPS) \cite{imbens2000role} or the entropy balancing for continuous treatments (EBCT) \cite{tubbicke2022entropy}.
+Dose-response curve estimation is broadly studied through statistical methods \cite{vegetabile2021nonparametric, kennedy2017non, zhu2015boosting}, and most of them are based on the Generalized Propensity Score (GPS, \cite{imbens2000role}) or the Entropy Balancing for Continuous Treatments (EBCT, \cite{tubbicke2022entropy}).
 Recently, deep learning-based methods also attract the attention of the research community.
 DRNet \cite{schwab2020learning} divides the continuous treatment into several intervals, and trains one separate head for each interval.
 In order to produce a continuous curve, VCNet \cite{nie2021vcnet} adapts a varying coefficient model into neural networks to handle the continuous treatment.
-SCIGAN \cite{bica2020estimating} generates counterfactual outcomes for continuous treatments based on the generative adversarial network (GAN) framework.
+SCIGAN \cite{bica2020estimating} generates counterfactual outcomes for continuous treatments based on the Generative Adversarial Network (GAN) framework.
 ADMIT \cite{wang2022generalization} derives a counterfactual bound of estimating the average dose-response curve with a discretized approximation of the IPM distance, and ACFR \cite{kazemi2024adversarially} minimizes the KL-divergence using an adversarial game to extract balanced representations for continuous treatment.
-Different from existing works, we aim to estimate the HDRC under the long-term estimation scenario in this paper.
+Different from the existing works above, we aim to estimate the HDRC under the long-term estimation scenario with unobserved confounders in this paper, which is more complex.